IVIanuu/dusty/README.md

 }
 ```

-The values will be automatically cleared in onDestroyView.
+Dusty will clear the values in onDestroyView.